-As mentioned under "Business Review", the Group has ceased its business operations in Australia.
-The revenues from such business - Adult Education and Training Business was only approximately HK\$6.2 million for 2021 (2020: HK\$42.1 million) as it operated for less than four months and the enrollment was further reduced due to the COVID-19 lockdown in Australia.
-The profit from these discontinued operations attributable to the owners of the Group was approximately HK\$24.6 million for 2021 (2020: a loss of HK\$128.9 million).
-Such profit was contribution from the gain on fair value change on the convertible notes issued by the subsidiaries in this discontinued group amounted to approximately HK\$39.5 million for 2021 (2020: a loss of HK\$47.5 million).
+As mentioned under "Business Review", the Group has ceased its business operations in Australia Since April 2021.
+The amounts of revenues from such business - Adult Education and Training Business were HK\$nil for 2022 (2021: HK\$6.2 million).
+The losses from these discontinued operations attributable to the owners of the Group was approximately HK\$nil million for 2022 (2021: a loss of HK\$11.2 million).